emiliawisnios/time-series-course/assignment1/assignment1.md

 ## sigma^2 estimated as 8.391e-08:  log likelihood=47500.14
 ## AIC=-94990.28   AICc=-94990.27   BIC=-94955.97
 ```
-based on log likelihood, ARMA(1,2) seems to perform slightly better
+Based on log likelihood, ARMA(1,2) seems to perform slightly better than ARIMA(1,1,0)
+*- If you restrict model selection to AR(p), is there satisfactoty AR(p) model which represents an improvement over white noise?*

 ```r
 auto.arima(y, xreg=x, max.d = 0, max.q = 0)